Huntington National Bank Sells 2,625 Shares of Gentex Co. (NASDAQ:GNTX)

-Huntington National Bank cut its holdings in Gentex Co.
-(NASDAQ:GNTX – Get Rating) by 11.9% during the third quarter, Holdings Channel.com reports.
-The fund owned 19,449 shares of the auto parts company’s stock after selling 2,625 shares during the period.
-Huntington National Bank’s holdings in Gentex were worth $463,000 at the end of the most recent quarter.
+Huntington National Bank decreased its stake in shares of Gentex Co.
+(NASDAQ:GNTX – Get Rating) by 11.9% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 19,449 shares of the auto parts company’s stock after selling 2,625 shares during the period.
+Huntington National Bank’s holdings in Gentex were worth $463,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently bought and sold shares of the business.
-Y Intercept Hong Kong Ltd acquired a new stake in Gentex in the second quarter worth $361,000.
-Naples Global Advisors LLC increased its stake in Gentex by 5.0% in the 3rd quarter.
-Naples Global Advisors LLC now owns 17,432 shares of the auto parts company’s stock valued at $416,000 after buying an additional 832 shares during the last quarter.
-Whittier Trust Co. of Nevada Inc. increased its stake in Gentex by 9.2% in the 2nd quarter.
-Whittier Trust Co. of Nevada Inc. now owns 69,384 shares of the auto parts company’s stock valued at $1,940,000 after buying an additional 5,821 shares during the last quarter.
-National Bank of Canada FI grew its position in shares of Gentex by 63.1% in the 2nd quarter.
-National Bank of Canada FI now owns 1,523 shares of the auto parts company’s stock valued at $42,000 after acquiring an additional 589 shares during the period.
-Finally, WINTON GROUP Ltd grew its position in shares of Gentex by 354.4% in the 2nd quarter.
-WINTON GROUP Ltd now owns 57,810 shares of the auto parts company’s stock valued at $1,617,000 after acquiring an additional 45,088 shares during the period.
-83.80% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in GNTX.
+Inspire Investing LLC raised its position in Gentex by 14.7% in the third quarter.
+Inspire Investing LLC now owns 8,683 shares of the auto parts company’s stock worth $207,000 after acquiring an additional 1,112 shares during the period.
+Nisa Investment Advisors LLC raised its position in Gentex by 0.3% in the third quarter.
+Nisa Investment Advisors LLC now owns 144,185 shares of the auto parts company’s stock worth $3,445,000 after acquiring an additional 435 shares during the period.
+Quantbot Technologies LP bought a new position in Gentex in the third quarter worth approximately $940,000.
+Jump Financial LLC bought a new stake in shares of Gentex during the 3rd quarter valued at $662,000.
+Finally, First National Advisers LLC raised its position in shares of Gentex by 40.0% during the 3rd quarter.
+First National Advisers LLC now owns 16,292 shares of the auto parts company’s stock valued at $388,000 after purchasing an additional 4,651 shares during the period.
+Institutional investors own 83.80% of the company’s stock.

 Gentex Dividend Announcement

-In related news, CFO Kevin C. Nash sold 6,776 shares of the business’s stock in a transaction dated Wednesday, February 1st.
+In other news, CFO Kevin C. Nash sold 6,776 shares of the company’s stock in a transaction on Wednesday, February 1st.
 The shares were sold at an average price of $29.42, for a total transaction of $199,349.92.
-Following the transaction, the chief financial officer now owns 22,597 shares in the company, valued at $664,803.74.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-0.16% of the stock is owned by corporate insiders.
+Following the completion of the sale, the chief financial officer now owns 22,597 shares of the company’s stock, valued at $664,803.74.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Insiders own 0.16% of the company’s stock.

 Gentex Company Profile